Andy Iro Player Profile

 Debut: No debut

-Although born in Liverpool, the tall defender had spent his entire career Stateside before joining Stevenage.
-He did play youth football in his native city, but moved to California on a soccer scholarship at University of California, Santa Barbara – where he won NCAA Men’s Division I Soccer Championship.
+Born in Liverpool, the tall defender had spent his entire career Stateside.
+He did play youth football in his native city.
+But he moved to California on a soccer scholarship at University of California, Santa Barbara; winning the NCAA Men’s Division I Soccer Championship.
+After leaving university, Columbus Crew snapped him up and he spent three years at the club.
+In 2008, he won both the Major League Soccer MLS Cup and the Major League Soccer Supporters’ Shield.

-However, his stay north of the border in Canada was to be a short one and, in early 2012, Iro declined the opportunity to renew his contract with the club.
-A new adventure did not present itself until September and the opportunity to join Stevenage; a time in which the Hertfordshire club were really stepping up.
+This was before he left in 2011 for Toronto FC.
+His stay north of the border in Canada was to be a short one, however; in early 2012, Iro declined the chance to renew his contract at the club.
+A new adventure did not present itself until September when we came calling.